Countertops: The Good, The Bad and The Uncommon

 Kitchen countertops have the awesome, yet stressful, job of being both design savvy and practical.

-Today we explore the buffet of countertops available and some of the pros and cons associated with them.
+Today we explore the buffet of countertops available, and some pros and cons associated with them.
 We’ll also list a few materials some have used that are uncommon and virtually unknown to many.

 THE GOOD: They’re low maintenance, available in many styles and can be found virtually anywhere; they’re one of the most affordable options.